MarshallWace/reflex/reflex-cli/examples/02-reactivity/README.md

 In this example, the timestamp value re-emits every 1000ms, and the output label is automatically recomputed every time a new timestamp is emitted.

-Note that the `now` variable is declared using a standard `const` declaration, but its value will automatically track the live result of the `timestamp()` call.
+Note that the `timestamp` variable is declared using a standard `const` declaration, but its value will automatically track the live result of the `now()` call.

 Also note that updates are propagated via push-based 'signals', not via pull-based polling.
 In other words, as soon as a new value is emitted from the timestamp signal, a new overall result will be immediately recalculated.